Bonfire.Common.Text (Bonfire v1.0.0-social-rc.3.13)

 false

-Hashes the input using a specified algorithm.
+Hashes the input using a specified algorithm (md5 by default, which is fast but not secure).

 Examples